check-spelling-sandbox/multistream-select/lpm-stream/README.md

 # Motivation

-length-prefixed-message give the other side the ability to know how large an incomming message is.
+length-prefixed-message give the other side the ability to know how large an incoming message is.
 This makes it easy to allocate appropriately sized buffers, and makes the _end_ of the message known.